Courseiva

 Why this answer

-Option B is correct because AWS Lake Formation provides fine-grained access control and column-level masking for data cataloged in the Glue Data Catalog.
-Option A is wrong because S3 Object Lambda modifies data at the S3 API level, not at the query level.
-Option C is wrong because IAM policies cannot mask data.
+AWS Lake Formation provides fine-grained access control and column-level masking for data cataloged in the Glue Data Catalog, enabling PII masking at query time.
+Option A is wrong because Amazon Macie discovers and classifies PII but does not automatically redact data from S3 objects.
+Option B is wrong because IAM policies with condition keys can restrict access but cannot perform data masking.

 MCQmedium